lpillmann/covid19-vaccination-data-pipeline/README.md

 ## Addressing other scenarios
 - **The data was increased by 100x**.
 The expected impact would be the DAG taking 100x longer to finish, mostly due to the extract step which is the bottleneck.
 A possible approach to compensate the longer duration would be partitioning and paralelizing the load using some other attribute such as `city`, `day` or `hour` - currently the data is partitioned by `year_month` and `state_abbrev`.
 The choice of new partitions or incremental criteria would depend on how the data increased (e.g. more events per day?
 More cities performing vaccinations?
 More attributes about each event?)
 - **The pipelines would be run on a daily basis by 7 am every day**.
 The DAG is already implemented having a daily schedule in mind.
 For example, the extraction is done only for the latest `year_month` and the `CopyCsvToRedshiftPartionedOperator` is available to load only a specific partition (it is currenly commented).
 So the only change would be setting the schedule parameter and uncommenting this operator to be used for the vaccinations data.
 - **The database needed to be accessed by 100+ people**.
 In order to support such demand, Redshift cluster configuration would need to be changed.
-Specifically, the number of cluster would be increase and, depending on the load, their sizes would need to be increased as well.
+Specifically, the number of cluster would be increased and, depending on the load, their sizes would need to be increased as well.

 ## Built With